Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 Every provider adds to the network effect of getting more customers into one platform and bringing more services into one platform.
 New providers will always prefer to integrate with the platform that has the most users.
 And customers prefer the platform with the largest offering.

 Providers already have the common vested interest with other providers as they all hold the network token which goes up in price when the network goes.
-But additionally Forest AI fosters the network effect by directly rewarding providers if their customers also make purchases with other Protocols in the network (FIP21[^55] & FIP22[^56]).
+But additionally ForestAI fosters the network effect by directly rewarding providers if their customers also make purchases with other Protocols in the network (FIP21[^55] & FIP22[^56]).

 # References